RiftValleySoftware/basalt/README.md

 REST Plugins are simple subclasses of the `A_CO_Basalt_Plugin` class, and are used in a very basic stateless fashion; inheriting utility functions from the abstract base class.

-BASALT REST Plugins only have two exposed methods:
+BASALT REST Plugins only have two public abstract methods, and one protected method:

 - `A_CO_Basalt_Plugin::plugin_name`